 • Andrej Abramic

-PhD in hydraulic and environmental engineering from the University Politecnica of Valencia, currently associated to the IU-ECOAQUA of the ULPGC, with extensive experience in different fields of research.
+PhD in hydraulic and environmental engineering from the University Politecnica of Valencia, currently associated to the University Institute ECOAQUA of the ULPGC, with extensive experience in different fields of research.
 He currently focuses his work on coastal environmental problems and marine pollution, environmental impact assessment, operational application in maritime spatial planning, spatial data management and monitoring, common European policies related to the marine environment and data information exchange.

 Academic position: Postdoctoral researcher at the ULPGC